Characterisation of homotopy ribbon discs: The surgery programme for slice disc exteriors.

 \subsection{Finding a degree one normal map.}

 Using Lemma~\ref{lem:BG}, we fix once and for all a rel.\ boundary homotopy equivalence~$f \colon N_{D_2} \to N_{D_1}$.
-This way, ~$\id_{N_{D_1}}$ and~$f$ are both degree one normal maps of the form~$(N_{D_j},\partial N_{D_j}=M_K) \to (N_{D_1},M_K)$, and we wish to find a relative degree one normal cobordism~$W \to N_{D_1} \times [0,1]$ between them; we refer the reader to~\cite{WallSurgeryOnCompact} for the relevant terminology from surgery theory.
+This way,~$\id_{N_{D_1}}$ and~$f$ are both degree one normal maps of the form~$(N_{D_j},\partial N_{D_j}=M_K) \to (N_{D_1},M_K)$, and we wish to find a relative degree one normal cobordism~$W \to N_{D_1} \times [0,1]$ between them; we refer the reader to~\cite{WallSurgeryOnCompact} for the relevant terminology from surgery theory.
 In other words, we must show that~$f$ and~$\id_{N_{D_1}}$ define the same element in the set~$\mathcal{N}_{TOP}(N_{D_1},M_K)$ of relative normal bordism classes of degree one normal maps~$(M^4,\partial M^4) \to (N_{D_1},M_K)$.
 To achieve this, we recall some facts from surgery theory that will be familiar to the experts. \medbreak

 Set $G:=\colim G(n)$ and $TOP:=\colim TOP(n)$, where $G(n)$ and $TOP(n)$ denote respectively the monoid of homotopy self-equivalences of $S^{n-1}$ and the group of homeomorphisms of~$\R^n$ which map~$0$ to itself, both endowed with the compact-open topology.
-We refer to~\cite{MadsenMilgram} for further details on these spaces and on the homotopy fibre $G/TOP$.
-Given a basepoint $*$ of~$G/TOP$ and a compact oriented topological~$4$-manifold $X$, as we will recall below, there are bijections
+We refer to~\cite{MadsenMilgram} for further details on $G$, $TOP$, and on the homotopy fibre $G/TOP$ of the map of classifying spaces $BTOP \to BG$.
+Given a basepoint $*$ of~$G/TOP$ and a compact oriented topological~$4$-manifold $X$, there are bijections